1kastner/conflowgen/Readme.md

 To generate the documentation, move to the `docs` subdirectory (relative to the project root folder).
 Here, as a Windows user you run `.\make.bat html` from the PowerShell or CMD.
 Linux users run `make html` instead.
-It is adviced to use a strict approach by using the additional argument `SPHINXOPTS="-W --keep-going` (see the correspoding [GitHub CI pipeline](https://github.com/1kastner/conflowgen/blob/main/.github/workflows/docs.yaml#L34) for reference.
+It is advised to use a strict approach by using the additional argument `SPHINXOPTS="-W --keep-going` (see the corresponding
+[GitHub CI pipeline](https://github.com/1kastner/conflowgen/blob/main/.github/workflows/docs.yaml#L34)
+for reference.